 This is what little amount it takes to poison a child.

 Most children are poisoned by ingesting household dust that contains lead.
 Invisible lead dust is just as hazardous as paint chips.
-This dust can be created by friction --- the opening of windows or the rubbing of a tight door.
+One of the ways lead dust is created comes from friction surfaces, such as opening a window or a tight door.

 Your home may be free of lead-based paint hazards but your child could still be exposed elsewhere, particularly if they spend time in a building built before 1978.
 This includes schools, daycare centers, in-home daycare, and homes of relatives.
 Look around the inside and the outside of these structures for lead hazards, including: